This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can shower gel be used as body wash?

-You can absolutely use shower gel as body wash in a pinch.
+You can absolutely use shower gel as body wash, and you’ll get similar cleansing results.

 Can I use shower gel every day?